[Rancher] Could you help us understand the Rancher approach to supporting specific k8s versions and how Rancher keeps up with new k8s releases?

 This document (000020448) is provided subject to the disclaimer at the end of this document.

 Rancher supports the most recent three minor releases of kubernetes that are still active.
-As an example, below are the highest k8s minor versions supported by the respective Rancher 2.x product versions (on January 20, 2020):
+Additionally, Rancher may also support one (or more) recent upstream version to drop off its active maintenance status.
+As an example, below are the highest k8s minor versions supported by the respective Rancher 2.x product versions (as of January 2022):

-Whilst the above seems to indicate an arithmetic pattern, it is purely coincidental and should not be used to extrapolate the k8s versions that a future version of Rancher such as v2.6 would support.
+Arithmetic progression, if any, in the sequence above is merely coincidental and should not be used to extrapolate the k8s versions that a future version of Rancher such as v2.7 would support.
 Also, for the most up-to-date information, please visit the All Supported Versions page.

 Generally speaking, the following should help understand the Rancher approach to supporting k8s versions: